defnotkevz/zettelkasten/JS Prep.md

 for in loop is used for objects numbers are ordered in objects, others we get back in creation order

-Objects are shallow copied, while primitives are deep copied
+Objects are shallow copied, while primitives are deep copied.